CiscoDevNet/intersight-powershell/docs/Set-IntersightHyperflexClusterProfile.md

 ```

 ### -StorageClientVlan
-The named VLAN associated with this cluster&apos;s storage client network.
+The named VLAN associated with this cluster&amp;apos;s storage client network.
 This applies to Intersight Workload Engine clusters only.

 Note :- Use Initialize-IntersightHyperflexNamedVlan to create the object of complex type HyperflexNamedVlan